rsksmart/RSKIPs/IPs/RSKIP428.md

 ### Implementation

-`SEGWIT_PEGOUT_CREATED` is the name of the new event that will be created.
+`segwit_pegout_created` is the name of the new event that will be created.
 Its signature is:

 ```
 segwit_pegout_created(bytes32 indexed btcTxHash, bytes utxoOutpointValues)